sysprog21/arch-riscv-progs/russian-peasant-multiplication/README.md

 # Russian Peasant Multiplication

-**Overview:**
+## Description
 This project implements the Russian Peasant Multiplication algorithm, also known as Ancient Egyptian Multiplication.
-It's a multiplication algorithm that dates back to ancient times and allows the multiplication of numbers using the process of halving and doubling without the use of a multiplication operator.
+This ancient method allows for multiplying two numbers through a series of halvings and doublings, eliminating the need for a direct multiplication operation.

-**Formula:**
+The process involves repeatedly halving one number and doubling the other, then summing specific doubled values based on the halved values that are odd.

+## Formula
 Let *n* and *m* be two numbers to be multiplied.
 Then,

 - If *n* is even: